andrewt110216/iq-tester-game/README.md

 ## How to Play

-IQ Tester is played on a triangular board with 15 holes.
+IQ Tester is played on a triangular board, typically with 5 rows of holes and pegs.

 Start with any one hole empty.
 As you jump the pegs remove them from the board.